Tried and tested, best and easiest way to cook the perfect rice every time! No more guessing game!

 - Rinse the rice twice (or leave unrinsed if you’re not bothered with the starch).
 Use your hand as a rake as you rinse it.
 Use a fine strainer and dry thoroughly.
 Return the rice into the saucepan.

 - Add the measured water.
 Heat uncovered using medium to high heat.
 Allow to boil.
-Once its vigorously boiling adjust the heat to the lowest setting.
-Cover and cook until water has dried up between
+Once it is vigorously boiling adjust the heat to the lowest setting.
+Cover and cook until the water has dried up between 15-18 minutes.

 Yield: 6-8 Servings